vinothrc/docker/README.md

 # Docker

-* Docker is an open-source platform for building, shipping, and running applications inside containers.
+* Docker is a platform for developing, shipping, and running applications using containerization.
 * Containers allow a developer to package up an application with all of the parts it needs, such as libraries and other dependencies, and ship it all out as one package.

 **Docker Engine:**